West-DevOps/ansible-bootstrap/README.md

 # ansible-bootstrap
-For installing development tools onto a fresh ubuntu machine.
+For installing the `West-DevOps` development toolbag onto a fresh ubuntu machine.

-It installs a few things "by default" and has variables to enable language dev envs.
-Docker desktop is installed by default so you can develop any language in containers and not bother installing any runtimes locally if you wish.
+It installs a few things "by default" and has variables to enable language specific dev envs.
+Docker desktop is installed by default so you can develop any language in containers and not bother installing any runtimes locally if you wish!

 ## Running